ToluGIT/DLP-AWS-lambda/README.md

-#  Data Loss Prevention (DLP) Implementation in AWS
+#  Data Loss Prevention (DLP) Implementation on AWS

-In this Project, we will be using AWS Macie to scan S3 for PII with post-action via EventBridge, Lambda and SNS to automate responses by moving identified PII files to an S3 bucket (with an additional layer of encryption)  and sending notifications to alert stakeholders about sensitive data activity.
+In this project, we will utilise AWS Macie to scan S3 for Personally Identifiable Information (PII).
+Following detection, we will automate responses using EventBridge, Lambda, and SNS to transfer identified PII files to a secure S3 bucket with additional encryption and notify stakeholders about sensitive data activities.

-It will be deployed in the us-east-1 region, make sure you change the region if you're deploying in another region.
+It will be deployed in the US-east-1 region; change the region if you're deploying in another region.

-Also, Macie is free for 30 days, so you won't need to pay for anything as long as it's disabled and not in use within the time frame.
+Also, Macie is free for 30 days, so you won't need to pay for anything if it is disabled and unused within that time frame.

-For this project, we will be using the following data for PII detection
+For this project, we will use the following data for PII detection.

 ************************Credit card details - tester.txt************************